Monday, 31 May 2021

 BABE OF THE DAY - PAIGE SPIRANAC...

-Paige Spiranac is a total honey!
-I could drone on
+Paige Spiranac is a honey!

-but why should I do all the work?
-Especially as nothing I
+should I do all the work?
+'Specially

-could ever say would make her any better looking.
-Just
+her any better looking.
+Just look,

-look - and then sigh with awe and delight.
+then sigh with delight.

-Tuesday 25 May 2021
+Tuesday, 25 May 2021

 THE MOST FANTASMAGORICAL POST IN THE HISTORY OF BLOGGING (NOT)...

 Around 15 years or so ago I bought a huge Chitty Chitty Bang Bang car.
 The chassis is around 14 or so inches from 'tip-to-toe', but closer to 17 if you include the front and rear wings.
 Articulated figures were also available, but it was mainly the car I wanted so I didn't bother buying them, figuring I could pick them up later if I changed my mind.
-Which I did (change my mind that is*), but never saw them again anywhere, so Chitty was left driverless and without passengers until only recently, when I managed to acquire Caractacus Potts, Truly Scrumptious, Jeremy, and Jemima on eBay.
+Which I did (change my mind that is*), but never saw them again anywhere, so Chitty was left driverless and without passengers until only fairly recently, when I managed to acquire Caractacus Potts, Truly Scrumptious, Jeremy, and Jemima on eBay.
 At last, I thought, now my car is complete.
 Incidentally, the car is almost as light as a feather, even with the figures in it.

 (*Okay, who's the wise guy who said I should've changed it for a better one?)